TIBCOSoftware/flogo/docs/content/development/apps/app-configuration.md

 ---
-title: App configuration
+title: App Model
 weight: 4220
 ---

+# Flogo Application Model

-The *flogo.json* file is the metadata describing the application project.
+The *flogo.json* file is the metadata describing an application.
+The application dictates the dependencies to be used during compile time and can also be embeded into the compiled binary.

 ```json
 {